shmcminn/au-datajour-fall25/README.md

 Special thank you to [Rachel Shorey](https://github.com/rshorey/digitalframeworks-spring18) of The New York Times for contributions to the class materials and its syllabus.

+### Quantitative Literacy II (Q2) Learning Outcomes

+* Translate real-world questions or intellectual inquiries into quantitative frameworks.
+* Select and apply appropriate quantitative methods or reasoning.
+* Draw appropriate insights from the application of a quantitative framework.
+* Explain quantitative reasoning and insights using appropriate forms of representation so that others could replicate the findings.

 ### Expectations

 * Come to class or let me know if you can't make it.
 I understand that situations occur that make it difficult to attend, and I'm willing to help you if you get in touch with me.
 Either way, you will be responsible for the material unless otherwise agreed upon.
-* You will receive two excused absences. **A third absence for any reason will result in you losing one-half of your attendance points (10% pts. off your grade).
-A fourth absence for any reason will earn you a zero on attendance, and you will not be able to earn more than a B- in the class.**
+* You will receive two excused absences. **A third absence for any non-approved reason will result in you losing one-half of your attendance points (10% pts. off your grade).**
 * Complete assignments either in class or as homework due before the next class.
-That means assignments are due at 6 p.m. on Tuesdays, unless otherwise stated.
    * Late assignments will only be accepted if you contact me and we reach an agreement **before** the class in which it was originally due.
 * Submit assignments on Github (instructions in first lecture) as specified in the assignment.
 * Consume the news every week, and come to class ready to share at least one story that uses data in a substantial way.
 I will randomly select two students to share a story at the beginning of class, so please have a link ready to go (and I will do the same).
 This will count toward your participation/attendance grade.